PAN-YU-HUNG/SliQSim/README.md

 ## Project : SliQSim on QAOA

+Thanks to [homuch](https://github.com/homuch) for implementing RUS synthesis, merging RUS gates into SliQSim, and adding multiprocessing in the QAOA.py

 For the detail of RUS usage, see [https://github.com/homuch/rus](https://github.com/homuch/rus)

 First, make and compile the SliQSim executable.